trailblazer/reform-rails/README.md

 Reform-rails needs Reform >= 2.2.

+## Contributing

+By default your tests will run against rails 4.2.0.
+Please ensure that you test your changes against all supported ruby and rails versions (see .travis.yml)

+You can run tests for a specific version of rails by running the following: export RAILS_VERSION=4.2.0; bundle update; bundle exec rake test

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).